project-condor/mavigator/README.md

-b# Virtual Flight Deck for UAVs
+# Virtual Flight Deck for UAVs

 Web interface simulating a cockpit of an unmanned aerial vehicle, built with Akka, Play and ScalaJS.